MEHRDADsmj/LoanBroker/README.md

 # Loan Broker

 A middleware to provide users with loans from different banks.
-Written in C# and .NET Core WebAPI
+Written in C# and .NET Core WebAPI.

 ## Prerequisites